wordswords/dotfiles/README.md

 2. `<leader> b` to lookup the current line with git blame
 3. `<leader> j` to lookup the current issue number under cursor with jira-cli

+## Git Fugitive Workflow

+1. `:Git` to bring up the interactive git status message while on a changed track file.
+2. `a` to stage or `d` to unstage a file
+3. `:Git commit` will commit the staged files
+4. `:Git push` will push the commit
+5. `:Git diff` will open a diff
+6. `g?` displays help with more commands.
+7. `:q` to close the status window, you never need to write changes.

 ## Git Fugitive Blame Window

 1. `:Git blame` for line-by-line git blame on current file, select a commit